 An entertaining person, and apparently (according to Booky Wook II):

 Anybody, providing he knows how to be amusing, has the right to talk about himself. - Charles Baudelaire

 Lay down and pretend to be 'Raptured' at 6pm to freak the religionists!

 I'm kind of in two minds about this.
 I think I'd be extremely hacked off if the world ended at 6pm.
 I've got so much going on at the moment that I want to see through, and I've just booked a spa day for the week after next.
 At the same time, I'm also filling out my HMRC self-assessment tax forms, and I would be quite happy for them, as an organisation, to be raptured into a parallel reality.

 Six and two threes, really.

 Besides, if we're all still alive tomorrow, we can always look forward to 2012.
 There's a really nice journal called Towards 2012 with lots of extremely funky articles in, compiled by our friend Gyrus of Dreamflesh fame (which also contains an article on Apocalyptic Dreaming by Michael Ortiz Hill).
 Now's the time to buy.
 Well, maybe give it 'til 6:15.

-[NB Reposted from old blog on 29th Dec.
-2011 because #RaptureNYE (Rapture New Year's Eve) is trending on Twitter.]
+[NB: This was reposted from my old blog on 29th Dec.
+2011 because #RaptureNYE (Rapture New Year's Eve) was trending on Twitter.]